Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the images and cards are responsive.
 With cards stacking at the appropriate breakpoints.
 - Click each individual restaurant card to make sure it takes you to the relevant individual restaurant page.
-- Cross check with the database to make sure that restaurant's information is being correctly taken from the database.
+- Cross-check with the database to make sure that the restaurant's information is being correctly taken from the database.
-- Cross check with the database to make sure that the restaurant's listed have "our_recommendation" marked as "on".
+- Cross-check with the database to make sure that the restaurants listed have "our_recommendation" marked as "on".

 RESTAURANTS